 Adware and spyware

-Harmful software that replicates itself and spreads to other devices.
+A virus is harmful software that replicates itself and spreads to other devices.

 The day a security researcher reports the discovery of a new vulnerability to either the technology manufacturer, a security news group, or both.
 This starts the “time to exploit clock,” which tracks the number of days between the discovery of the vulnerability and the exploitation of it.

 Copyright © 2019 Symantec Corporation.
 All rights reserved.
-Symantec, the Symantec Logo, the Checkmark Logo, Norton, Norton by Symantec, LifeLock, and the LockMan Logo are trademarks or registered trademarks of Symantec Corporation or its affiliates in the United States and other countries.
+Symantec, the Symantec logo, the Checkmark logo, Norton, Norton by Symantec, LifeLock and the LockMan logo are trademarks or registered trademarks of Symantec Corporation or its affiliates in the United States and other countries.
 Firefox is a trademark of Mozilla Foundation.
 Android, Google Chrome, Google Play and the Google Play logo are trademarks of Google, LLC.
-Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
+Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the United States and other countries.
 App Store is a service mark of Apple Inc. Microsoft and the Windows logo are trademarks of Microsoft Corporation in the United States and/or other countries.
-The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.
+The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution Licence.
 Other names may be trademarks of their respective owners.